Antipodes Islands: Geography

-The volcanic Antipodes Islands lie 860 km southeast of Stewart Island/Rakiura.
+The volcanic Antipodes Islands lie 860 km southeast of Stewart Island / Rakiura.
 They consist of a main island (Antipodes Island), area 20 km2, surrounded by a series of small offshore islands and rocks.
 These islands include Bollons Island, at 0.5 km2 the second largest in the group, 1200 m to the northeast of the main island's North Cape, and the nearby smaller Archway Island; Leeward Island, situated just off the centre of the main island's east coast (to which it is connected by a rocky bar at low tide); the two Windward Islands, situated 800 m apart, the easternmost of which is 600 m to the immediate north of Cave Point, the main island's westernmost point; and the tiny Orde Lees Islet, located close to the main island's northwestern shore.
 Numerous small islets and stacks further surround the coast of the main island.
+The island group is located on a raised section of seabed with an area of around 30 by 15 km at the eastern edge of the Zealandia lithospheric block.
+This raised section is around 1000 m above the average level of the surrounding sea floor.

 The islands are steep, and cliffs and rocky reefs line the majority of the coasts.
 The highest point is Mount Galloway at 366 m in the north of the main island, which also forms part of the group's most recently active volcano.
 Mount Waterhouse, to Galloway's southwest, also reaches over 360 m.
 Several other heights on the main island reach above 200 m, as does the highest point of Bollons Island.
 A ridge of peaks, the Reliance Ridge, runs along the main island's south coast.
 Several small streams run from the slopes of the main island's peaks, with the largest of these being the Dougall Stream, which runs northeast from the eastern slopes of Mount Waterhouse to reach the east coast not far from its closest point to Leeward Island.
 The Ringdove Stream runs east along the northern flanks of the Reliance Ridge to reach the large, rocky Ringdove Bay in the southeast of the main island.
 A further prominent stream runs southwest from the northwestern slopes of Mount Waterhouse to reach Stack Bay to the south of the Cave Point Peninsula, and a fourth runs north from the slopes of Mount Galloway, reaching the sea to the west of North Cape, close to Reef Point.

+Islands

+The following table includes named islands according to Land Information New Zealand.